TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 ---

 ## Wallet field

 The `"wallet"` field is a string that refers to your ethereum wallet.
-The configuration file supports two types of wallet option.
+We supports two types of wallet option.

 - ENCRYPTED_JSON
 - AWS_KMS